Life Expectancy of Person with PAD

 3. Lifestyle Factors

-Certain lifestyle factors can either improve or worsen PAD prognosis:
+Certain lifestyle factors can either improve or worsen PAD prognosis and affects the peripheral arterial disease life expectancy:

 • Smoking: Smoking is one of the most significant risk factors for PAD, strongly associated with worse outcomes.

-• Physical Activity: Regular physical activity improves circulation and reduces PAD symptoms.ย
+• Physical Activity: Regular physical activity improves circulation and reduces PAD symptoms also this is a major factor in blocked artery in leg treatment without surgery

 4. Adherence to Treatment